For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It's a great dish to go for if you're cooking for a friend and want to impress, or you're just craving some healthy fish in your life.

-You might think smoked salmon is strictly off the menu when you're on a student budget.
-But going for a can or pack of trimmings (essentially the smaller offcuts that aren't included in fancy packets) can work out pretty cheaply.
+You can even use smoked salmon if you really want to impress.
+You may think this is strictly off the menu when you're on a student budget, but going for a pack of trimmings (essentially the smaller offcuts that aren't included in fancy packets) can work out pretty cheaply.

 To cut down on your food bill for this (and every) dish, supermarket downshifting is always worth a try.